A Tribute to John "Jack" Elliott

-We are heartbroken at the sudden passing of CLBSJ cofounder and former Board President John H. “Jack” Elliot on December 13, 2020.
+We are heartbroken at the sudden passing of CLBSJ cofounder and former Board President John H. “Jack” Elliott on December 13, 2020.
 Jack had recently retired from his position as President of the CLBSJ Board due to health complications from a fall.
 We were anticipating his recovery and looking forward to featuring his work in an upcoming Scholar-Activist Encounter.
 We still hope to present an event honoring Jack’s unique body of work.
 If you have a testimony of how his scholarship has impacted your path, please send it to firstname.lastname@example.org.

 Here, CLBSJ cofounder Norman Gottwald offers a personal tribute to Jack’s contributions as a biblical scholar and an activist.

 John H. Elliott better, known as “Jack,” is solidly established in the scholarly world as a master interpreter of 1st Peter and an ardent advocate of social-scientific criticism in biblical studies.
 Precisely by insisting on social-critical method, Jack has been able to show that the “resident aliens and strangers” addressed in 1st Peter are actually Christ-believing social refugees forced to live on the margins of Greco-Roman society in Asia Minor.
 His detailed defense of that hypothesis in A Home for the Homeless (1981), and his magisterial commentary on the same book, have won him a primary position among Petrine scholars.
 Jack went on to provide the first systematic presentation of social-scientific criticism in a handbook whose title goes straight to the point, What is Social-Scientific Criticism?
 (1993).